Joanne Burrows, SC, Ph.D.

 Joanne Burrows, SC, Ph.D. became the 15th president of Clarke University on July 1, 2006.
 Throughout her presidency, she has been instrumental in helping the institution clarify its vision for the future and implement steps to achieve it.

-As a leader, Sister Joanne has created a culture of strategic thinking at Clarke.
+Sister Joanne has created a culture of strategic thinking at Clarke.
 She is committed to encouraging Clarke to build on its capacity for strategic action and as president, has developed two comprehensive strategic plans and a master facilities plan.
 Clarke also launched the largest capital campaign in institutional history under her leadership.
 Developed in collaboration with the campus community, these documents set the course for Clarke into the future and guide the daily work of the institution.